What is Psychotherapy?

 Recent studies have shown that online therapy is very effective.
 The convenience of online therapy also makes it a lot easier for people to start therapy who might not otherwise.
 No matter how remote your location or how hectic your schedule, support can be provided as long as you can secure internet access for our 50 minute weekly sessions.

 Our online psychotherapy sessions will take place using Skype, FaceTime or Zoom.
 This requires you having access to a private room and a good internet connection.
-I offer a free 30-minute non-therapeutic consultation (Skype/FaceTime/Zoom/Whatsapp/telephone) to help you decide if this is for you.

 Usually, psychotherapy involves meeting once a week for a 50-minute session.